 We accept many different types of gold items to buy or pawn.

-Whether you’re looking to sell your gold or borrow money for a short term (as little as 4 months), you can count on The Jewelers & Loan Co.
+Whether you’re looking to sell your gold or borrow money for a short term (as little as 4 months), you can count on The Jewelers & Coin CO.
 We will provide you with a free, no obligation gold appraisal for your jewelry, coins, or other valuables.

 We have years of experience and are fully licensed in the gold buying business.
 Our brokers and buyers of gold are always here to assist you and answer any questions that you might have about your items, how valuable they are, and how you can get started.